 As a new cardholder, the card’s $120 fee is waived for the first year and you’ll get an injection of 1,000 bonus miles after your first purchase and an additional 2,000 bonus miles when you spend at least $3,000 on the card within your first three months.

-In terms of everyday earning, you’ll get 1 mile for every $10 you spend – the strongest earn rate of any Air Miles Card.
-You can also double dip and earn twice the miles when shopping from Air Miles partners (like Sobeys and Rexall) by using your credit card and showing your Air Miles membership card at the same time.
+In terms of everyday earning, you’ll get 1 mile for every $10 you spend – one of the strongest earn rates of any Air Miles Card.
+You can also double dip and earn miles twice when shopping from Air Miles partners (like Sobeys and Rexall) by using your credit card and showing your Air Miles Collector Card at the same time.

 As far as perks go, you’ll get a full suite of travel insurance benefits and two free passes to over 1,000 Mastercard Experiences airport lounges (which includes access to almost all the same lounges as Priority Pass).
 Lastly, when redeeming your miles for travel, you’ll get 15% off your redemptions for flights in North America.